 The proportion of students who reported that rankings were "very important" to them varied drastically by the type of institution that students decided to attend.
-In general, the more selective the institution, the higher the percentage of students who reported rankings were an important reason for attending that institution.
-In both 1995 and 2006, approximately eleven percent or fewer of the students at low selectivity institutions reported that rankings were "very important" to them, compared to approximately twenty percent or more of students at high selectivity institutions.
-Further, in general, fewer students at public institutions reported that rankings were a "very important" factor in their choice.
+In general, the more selective the institution, the higher the percentage of students who reported rankings were an important reason for attending that institution.2 In both 1995 and 2006, approximately eleven percent or fewer of the students at low selectivity institutions reported that rankings were "very important" to them, compared to approximately twenty percent or more of students at high selectivity institutions.
+Further, in general, fewer students at public institutions and more students at private and non-sectarian institutions reported that rankings were a "very important" factor in their choice.